ashellz/habitt/README.md

 4. Habit name going into the second row
 5. Apply 1 second delay to every category open and close
 6. Hide categories with no habits
-7. Change 1 second delay to half a second (need to update app)
+7. Change 1 second delay to half a second
+8. Fix app freeze on start
+9. When app is opened, open all the visible categories
+10. Add a bed icon
+11. Add an egg icon
+12. Add a shower icon
+13. Add a better book icon